WordPress/WordPress-Documentation-Style-Guide/docs/2-general-guidelines/2-style-voice-tone.md

 - Capitalizing words where it is unnecessary.
 - Excess use of the same phrases and pronouns.
 - Ableist language or figures of speech.
-- Long and complicated sentences.
+- Long, complicated, and disconnected sentences.
 - Content that would insult any group or individual.
 - Assumptions on the reader's fundamental understandings.
 - Using unorthodox conventions.